These crunchy olive oil sesame crackers are very easy to make with basic ingredients!

 Can one of my New Year resolution be using a rolling pin!?
-Seriously, I am not a fan of using rolling pin.
+Seriously, I am not a fan of using a rolling pin.
 Thanks to my blog, I push my self using it more and I’ve just figured out using a small rolling pin rather than the big one makes my life much easier.
 If your dough is very big, divide the dough in half and start to roll out.
-By this way you can work easily and have more control over the dough.
+By this way, you can work easily and have more control over the dough.

-As you can guess from my introduction, I use a rolling pin in today’s post.
-I share my easy cracker recipe.
+Today I share my easy cracker recipe.
 If you want, you can use your stand mixer with a dough hook attachment.
 However, as this dough is so easy to make, takes 3 minutes anyway, just grab a medium bowl.
 This dough is interestingly easy to work with.
 I roll out the dough very thin, without any effort.
 If the dough shrinks back when you try to roll out, it means that the dough needs to rest.
 Shape the dough into a ball and let it rest for 10 minutes.

 The ingredients are all-purpose flour, olive oil, water, salt, sugar and sesame seeds.